Coolboyrajat/My-Telegram-Bot/README.md

   - If have enough rights it will show automatically 🤔, help!!
 - Uptobox can be use as Premium/Non-Premium Both;
 - leech 4gb files if Owner has a Premium;
-- Reboot HEROKU for bot.
+- Reboot HEROKU form bot.

 # Features:
 ## By [Radioactive](https://github.com/Coolboyrajat)